 "Thank you, Your Grace," Anastasia said softly.
 The Grand Duke nodded and walked out the door.
 In the candlelight, Anastasia now had a better look at her room.
 A large bed was at the other end of the room, with a nightstand on its right and a large window overlooking the palace gardens on its left.
 On top of the bed lay a nightgown which had been provided for her.
 Anastasia picked up the candle and placed it on a vanity on the side of the room near the door.
 She quickly undressed before putting on the nightgown.
 The gown was somewhat loose but felt comfortably soft against her skin.
 She turned and looked at herself in the mirror.
 She frowned slightly at the reflection that stared back at her.
 I wish I could be as beautiful as Cinderella, she thought to herself.
 But mother now has the wand.
 Maybe I could use it to make myself more beautiful…but is it right?

 Anastasia silently blew out the candle and the room became dark.
 She looked out the window.
 The moon now provided the only light in the otherwise dark room.
 Anastasia could see the raindrops that had gathered on the window.
 It had rained continuously since the afternoon.
 Tears began to form in her eyes as her thoughts drifted to her stepsister.
+She should be the one at the palace.
+She should be a guest of the prince.
 I'm so sorry, Cinderella.
 If I ever see you again, I'll apologize for everything I ever did to you.
 If I ever see you again, I'll ask you, no, beg you, to forgive me.
 If I ever…oh God, I just hope you're alright, wherever that ship goes.
 She fell to her knees and clasped her hands in prayer.
 "Please, God, keep her safe," she whispered.
 "If anything should happen to her, I'll never be able to forgive myself."

 Anastasia climbed into her bed, pulled the covers over, and slowly drifted off to sleep.